 Revival of Easter traditions

-In early April, the Easter spirit will rule over Žminj, a small picturesque village in central Istria, in which the event dedicated to pinca, the traditional Istrian Easter sweet bread will take place.
+In March, the Easter spirit will rule over Žminj, a small picturesque village in central Istria, in which the event dedicated to pinca, the traditional Istrian Easter sweet bread will take place.
 This event reminds us of the not so distant past when the custom of baking pinca played a very important role during Easter festivities, and all visitors will be able to see and taste what people used to eat for Easter breakfast.

 Hardworking housewives from all over Istria will show their Easter sweet breads and Easter pastries for tasting.
 They will delight in showing you how the pinca was once kneaded and baked by the fireplace and they will share their recipes.
 Pinca was once prepared in every household for Easter.